iamrishabruh/BB84_DSL/README.md

-# Quantum Key Distribution Domain-Specific Language (DSL)
+# Quantum Key Distribution Domain-Specific Language

 ## Overview
 The **Quantum Key Distribution (QKD) DSL** is a Domain-Specific Language designed for simulating quantum cryptography and post-quantum cryptography algorithms.
 It provides cryptographers and developers with an intuitive platform for defining and testing quantum-safe cryptographic protocols, particularly focusing on QKD mechanisms.